Salma-fathi/simple_shell/README.md

 Displaying a prompt and waiting for user input.
 Handling simple commands and executing them.
 Managing environment variables.
-Handling built-in commands like exit, env, cd, and more.
+Handling bmands like exit, env, cd, and more.
 Managing variables like $$ and $?.
 Handling logical operators ;, &&, and ||.
 Reading commands from a file.
-Project Implementation
+Project Implementation:
 The project is implemented in C and follows the requirements outlined in the tasks.
 It uses system calls like fork, execve, chdir, getenv, and others to manage processes, execute commands, and handle environment variables.

-Testing
+Testing:
 The project includes a set of test cases in the tests directory.
 You can run the tests using the provided test script:

 shell
-Copy code
 $ ./run_tests.sh
 These tests cover various aspects of the shell's functionality, ensuring that it behaves as expected.